toolleeo/cli-apps/README.md

 * [pastel](https://github.com/sharkdp/pastel) - A command-line tool to generate, analyze, convert and manipulate colors.
 * [scrot](https://github.com/dreamer/scrot) - A simple CLI tool to capture screenshots.
 * [svgcleaner](https://github.com/RazrFalcon/svgcleaner) - Clean up your SVG files from the unnecessary data.
-* [TerminalImageViewer](https://github.com/stefanhaustein/TerminalImageViewer) - Small C++ program to display images in a (modern) terminal using RGB ANSI codes and unicode block graphics characters.

 ## <a name="networking"></a>Networking